 It’s important to pick a family friendly mountain when teaching your kids to ski.

 We also like that it has the Bigfoot Carpet (pictured below) for first time skiers, which is way better than the awkward T-bars or rope tows.
-We tried a T-bar last year with Connor.
-It did not end well.
-We made it up the hill once and it ended with him in tears and refusing to go back up.
-Not good.

 10. Repetition develops skill and confidence